Satisfactory Academic Progress is composed of three requirements:

 As a proximity warning, students are sent a “timeframe notice” once they have attempted 130 percent of their program length.
 This is done for informational purposes only and will not prevent a student from receiving financial aid.
 Students should heed this warning and plan their enrollment to insure timely program completion.

 Students who are unable to complete their program of study within 150 percent of the program length are placed on "timeframe suspension."
-Students on timeframe suspension are ineligible for federal, state and institutional financial aid.
-There is no appeal process for Timeframe Suspension.
+Students on timeframe suspension are ineligible for federal, state, and institutional financial aid.

 Completion of Classes